Ashmil114/Ashmil114/README.md

 ##  About me 😄:
 <p>I'm a B.E.
-Final year Computer Engineering student ,Also a full stack developer with a passion for creating dynamic and responsive web applications .
+Computer Engineering Graduate ,Also a full stack developer with a passion for creating dynamic and responsive web applications .
 I'm constantly looking for ways to integrate ML algorithms into my projects and improve the user experience .with my skills and experience.
 Love to contribute to open-source</p>